krabelize/openwrt-random-mac-changer/README.md

 # OpenWrt random MAC changer
 OpenWrt change MAC adres on any interface.
-Change th OUI of the MAC adres to a [legitmate NIC](https://mac2vendor.com/) vendor for RFC complaincy.
+Change th OUI of the MAC adres to a [legitmate NIC](https://mac2vendor.com/) vendor for RFC compliancy.

-MAC address changer script:
+Install MAC adres changer script:

 Initialize on startup:
 ```bash
 $ chmod +x /etc/init.d/mac-change.sh
 $ /etc/init.d/mac-change.sh enable
 ```
+Verify:
 ```bash
 $ /etc/init.d/mac-change.sh enabled && echo on
 on
 ```
 Use the `logread` command to for debugging and troubleshooting the script.

-You can use logread to debug the script.
 More info on [init scripts.](https://openwrt.org/docs/techref/initscripts)

-If you want to change your MAC address every 3 hours leverage the crontab utilty:
+Leverage the `crontab` utilty if you want to change your MAC address every 3 hours:
 ```bash
 $ /etc/init.d/cron start
 ```